-Woodbine Complex is a 359,833 square foot suburban office/flex office complex.
-Woodbine Complex is situated on 12 acres and is comprised of three low to mid-rise office buildings ranging from four to nine storeys fronting Woodbine Avenue and Steeles Avenue.
+Woodbine Complex is a 359,541 square foot suburban office/flex office complex.
+Woodbine Complex is situated on 12 acres and is comprised of two single storey flex office buildings and three low to mid-rise office buildings ranging from four to nine storeys fronting Woodbine Avenue and Steeles Avenue East.
 Woodbine Complex is located in the Town of Markham and has a prominent and visible location at the northwest corner of Steeles Avenue East and Woodbine Avenue, just east of Highway 404.
-Both Steeles Avenue and Woodbine Avenue are primary transportation routes and Highway 404 is the major north-south highway in the area with average daily traffic volume of over 250,000 vehicles.
-Woodbine Complex is 93.3% occupied.
+Both Steeles Avenue East and Woodbine Avenue are primary transportation routes and Highway 404 is the major north-south highway in the area with average daily traffic volume of over 250,000 vehicles.
+Woodbine Complex is 87.0% occupied.

 55 Idema Road is a single-storey office building forming part of Woodbine Complex.
-The property has undergone a significant renovation and upgrade to bring it to a Class A flex office standard, including such major items such as a new roof, skylights and glass curtain wall.
+The property has undergone a significant renovation and upgrade to bring it to a Class A flex office standard, including major items such as a new roof, skylights and glass curtain wall.
 The sole tenant of 55 Idema Road is Lenovo Canada Inc.